wkumari/draft-wkumari-dnsop-extended-error/README.md

    transient, some permanent; some can be resolved by querying another server, some are likely best handled by stopping resolution.
-   Unfortunately, the error signals that a DNS server can return are
+   Unfortunately, the error signals that a DNS server can return are very limited, and are not very expressive.

-Kumari, et al.           Expires March 25, 2019                 [Page 2]

-Internet-Draft       draft-ietf-dnsop-extended-error      September 2018

-   very limited, and are not very expressive.
 This means that applications and resolvers often have to "guess" at what the issue is
-   - e.g the answer was marked REFUSED because of a lame delegation, or because of a lame delegation or because the nameserver is still starting up and loading zones?
+   - e.g. was the answer marked REFUSED because of a lame delegation, or because the nameserver is still starting up and loading zones?
 Is a SERVFAIL a DNSSEC validation issue, or is the nameserver experiencing a bad hair day?

-   A good example of issues that would benefit by additional error information is an error caused by a DNSSEC validation issue.
+   A good example of issues that would benefit by additional error information are errors caused by DNSSEC validation issues.
 When a stub resolver queries a DNSSEC bogus name (using a validating resolver), the stub resolver receives only a SERVFAIL in response.
    Unfortunately, SERVFAIL is used to signal many sorts of DNS errors,